petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/themes.md

 Themes customize the default look and feel of your Site.
 They allow you to define the style and visual identity of your brand or label across your whole Site.

+!!! important
+    You can use a [theme CSS client extension](./using-a-theme-css-client-extension.md) instead of a theme for most use cases.
+Theme CSS client extensions are the preferred way to customize the look and feel of Liferay.
+Always start with a theme CSS client extension, and only use a theme if there's something you cannot accomplish with the client extension.

 ## Themes and Site Design

 Themes are available and used out-of-the-box on any Site you create.
 There are also a number of other ways (such as [Style Books](../../site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md)) to define the look and feel of your Site, but themes provide the most flexibility when you need a fully customized solution.